Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications: Fidelity-Based Identification of the Valid Operating Regime

 where $\Omega^{\star}_{\mathrm{LO},n}$ denotes the LO-induced Rabi frequency of the $n$-th RF transition, and $\tilde{\Omega}_{\mathrm{RF},n}(t) = \frac{\mu_n}{\hbar}A_{\mathrm{RF},n}\cos(\delta\omega_n t + \delta\phi_n)$ is the small perturbation induced by the received RF signal as defined in~\eqref{eq:rabi_heterodyne_second}.

-Since the steady-state density matrix depends only on the instantaneous Rabi amplitudes, the explicit time dependence can be omitted for notational simplicity.
-We therefore define the Rabi-frequency vector and the LO operating point, respectively, as
+Since the steady-state density matrix depends only on the instantaneous Rabi amplitudes, the time dependence is omitted for notational simplicity.
+We therefore define the Rabi-frequency vector and LO operating point, respectively, as

 The received RF signals induce small excursions around this operating point.
 We express this compactly as \(\boldsymbol{\Omega} = \boldsymbol{\Omega}^{\star}_{\mathrm{LO}} + \boldsymbol{\epsilon}\), where $\boldsymbol{\epsilon}$ represents a small perturbation vector.
 The admissible perturbation region is modeled as